microsoft/api-guidelines/graph/GuidelinesGraph.md

 When changes are imminent you need to support explicit versioning as it's critical that clients can count on services to be stable over time, and it's critical that services can add features and make changes.
-Microsoft Graph API follows the guidance described in the Model Versioning section in the [Microsoft REST API guidelines](https://github.com/Microsoft/api-guidelines/blob/master/Guidelines.md#12-versioning).
+Microsoft Graph API follows the guidance described in the Model Versioning section of the [Microsoft REST API guidelines](https://github.com/Microsoft/api-guidelines/blob/master/Guidelines.md#12-versioning).